Vehicle repairs can be complex and expensive. You can avoid or minimize problems with repairs by following these tips.

 Consider telling your story on social media.
 Be factual and truthful about what happened — using foul or insulting language may work against you.

 Social pressure is powerful.
-The mechanic may be eager to make things right to prove they’re good corporate citizens.
+The mechanic may be eager to make things right to protect their reputation.

 Step 5.
 Consider legal action